jose-navarro/workflowmaker/paper/paper.md

 # Summary

-WorkflowMaker is a set of tools aimed at the *visual design* and subsequent *execution* of workflows that integrate *console applications* developed by users themselves, whether in research (or even production) environments involving in-house software development.
+WorkflowMaker is a set of tools aimed at the *visual design* and subsequent *execution* of workflows that integrate *console applications* developed by users themselves, in research (or even production) environments involving in-house software development.

 In this context, *visual design* means *drawing* the workflow by including tasks (the applications) and connecting their inputs and outputs, thereby creating a *template* that specifies who does what (applications) and how information flows between them (data connections).
-See Figure \ref{fig_wfeditor}. *Execution* means automatically generating the necessary scripts to process the data according to the designed workflow.
+See Figure \ref{fig_wfeditor}. *Execution* means automatically generating the necessary scripts to process some dataset according to said workflow.

 ![WorkflowEditor: visually designing a workflow.\label{fig_wfeditor}](figure_wfeditor.png){height="300pt"}

-The goal of WorkflowMaker is to reduce the complexity of combining different console applications to create said workflows.
+The goal of WorkflowMaker is to reduce the complexity of combining different console applications to create workflows.
 It seeks to eliminate the need for manual execution of these applications or the writing of automation scripts, which require skills that not everyone possesses.
 This approach makes it possible for these applications to be used not only by their developers but also by any expert in the application field, even if they lack programming skills.

-WorkflowMaker is *domain-agnostic*; that is, it is not targeted at building workflows for any specific field of knowledge.
+WorkflowMaker is a general, *domain-agnostic* tool; that is, it is not targeted at building workflows for any specific field of knowledge.
 It is available for Windows and Ubuntu-based Linux platforms.

 # Statement of need